Skip to content

 txt: (number)

-The number of the player whose turn started is being displayed in the show where you have used the placeholder txt.
-The argument number is probably used in many events.
-When using event arguments as tokens, just use the argument name without any prefix or dot notation.
+Note: When using event arguments as tokens, just use the argument name without any prefix or dot notation.

 Variable values